Paint Coverage Calculator

 Exact vs. Recommended Gallons

-The tool explicitly separates the raw mathematical result from a more practical buying recommendation.
-This helps you decide how aggressively you want to round.
+The tool intentionally separates the raw mathematical result from a more practical buying recommendation.
+That helps you understand the calculation without confusing the math with the way paint is actually sold.

 Assumptions and Limitations

-• Rectangular room only: The model assumes a simple rectangle with four straight, vertical walls and a flat ceiling.
-It does not account for L-shaped rooms, angled walls, or alcoves.
+- Rectangular room only: The calculation assumes a simple rectangle with four straight, vertical walls and a flat ceiling.
+It does not directly model L-shaped rooms, angled walls, or alcoves.

-• Uniform wall height: All walls are assumed to be the same height.
-Vaulted ceilings, sloped ceilings, and stairwells are not modeled directly.
+- Uniform wall height: All walls are assumed to be the same height.
+Vaulted ceilings, stairwells, and sloped ceilings need separate treatment.

-• Single room per calculation: The calculator is designed for one room at a time.
-For multi-room projects, run a separate calculation for each room and add the recommended gallons or area values.
+- Single room per calculation: The tool is designed for one room at a time.
+For larger jobs, run one estimate per room and combine the results.

-• Trim and non-wall surfaces excluded: Baseboards, crown molding, doors, windows, radiators, cabinets, and other features are not included.
-If you plan to paint these, estimate them separately.
+- Trim and specialty surfaces excluded: Baseboards, cabinets, crown molding, doors, trim, and built-ins are not included unless you estimate them separately.

 Practical Tips for Better Estimates

-• Measure to the nearest inch and convert to feet (for example, 12 ft 6 in = 12.5 ft) for more accurate results.
+- Measure to the nearest inch and convert to feet when possible.
+A room listed as 12 ft 6 in should be entered as 12.5 ft.

 Frequently Asked Questions